grapestone5321/scdnd-pid_controller/Write-up.md

 #### The final hyperparameters:
 The final hyperparameters (P, I, D coefficients) are chosen through manual tuning.
+The following values for components P,I,D have been used: Kp = 0.2 Ki = 0.0001 Kd = 3.0.
 This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!

 #### Simulation: